PaulKinlan/paul.kinlan.me/content/en/2015-08-07-the-reverse-polyfill.markdown

 * [TODO]

-I believe the long term viability of the web depends on the [Extensible Web](https://extensiblewebmanifesto.org/): build the primatives of the web in a way that can be expanded on without the need for new core features.
+I believe the long term viability of the web depends on the [Extensible Web](https://extensiblewebmanifesto.org/): build the primitives of the web in a way that can be expanded on without the need for new core features.
 To get to this new future we are going to have to push forwards faster on the Extensible Web.

 We are going to need technologies such as ASM.js and WebAssembly to reverse polyfill.

 Funny thought: A bare bones browser that exposes has all API's open that you as a developer need to choose to polyfill.

 https://github.com/domenic/html-as-custom-elements
 Blink-in-JS https://code.google.com/p/chromium/issues/detail?id=341031